hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 @hiiamboris Redbin codec [goes brrr](https://knowyourmeme.com/memes/money-printer-go-brrr) way too fast and generates torsion fields that interfere with GUI console, as in https://github.com/red/red/issues/4825.

-[15:31:04](#aZJNbiHAmM2rA1nyiT0ZbhdSIfJh9GJvQ-sdeFK2HMc) <hiiamboris (NOT THIS ONE)>: haha thanks @9214 that makes sense then Ì†ΩÌ∏É
+[15:31:04](#aZJNbiHAmM2rA1nyiT0ZbhdSIfJh9GJvQ-sdeFK2HMc) <hiiamboris (NOT THIS ONE)>: haha thanks @9214 that makes sense then üòÉ

 [15:48:11](#A9FK4D_3YZ-0BNsEtRVDLEyQKFP3LuKJhdM3Vpj-sN0) <hiiamboris (NOT THIS ONE)>:
 Tried 2M strings, can't reproduce.